Editing or deleting users

 You can release ThinPrint licenses by:

-- removing ThinPrint users from the ThinPrint Management Console (left arrow in previous Illus.)
+• removing ThinPrint users from the ThinPrint Management Console

-- synchronizing ThinPrint users with Active Directory users (right arrow in following Illus.)
+• synchronizing ThinPrint users with Active Directory users (arrow)

-- ThinPrint licenses of users removed from the AD beforehand (USERS DELETED in Illus. following the next one) will be released automatically if they were activated for at least 28 days.
+• ThinPrint licenses of users removed from the AD beforehand (Users deleted in the screenshot following the next one) will be released automatically if they were activated for at least 28 days.

-- ThinPrint licenses of users removed from the AD beforehand, which were not activated for at least 28 days, will be shown as USERS MARKED FOR REMOVAL.
-These can be released using the ThinPrint Diagnostic Utility.
+• ThinPrint licenses of users removed from the AD beforehand, which were not activated for at least 28 days, will be shown as Users marked for removal.
+These can be recovered using the ThinPrint Diagnostic Utility.

-- ThinPrint licenses of users disabled in the AD will be shown as USERS DEACTIVATED IN AD (see last Illus. on this page).
-These can be released using a PowerShell script.
+• ThinPrint licenses of users disabled in the AD will be shown as Users disabled in AD.
+These can be released using a PowerShell script (see below).

 Synchronization with the Active Directory